centre-for-humanities-computing/danish-foundation-models/docs/blog/posts/munin-7b-alpha.md

 allows for training and releasing open models, including for commercial use.

-At Danish Foundation Models, we are actively pursuing legal access to extensive Danish text data as possible, and are exploring every option for releasing models under the most open license possible.
+At Danish Foundation Models, we are actively pursuing legal access to extensive Danish text data, and are exploring every option for releasing models under the most open license possible.
 We have already secured agreements that provide us access to several large Danish datasets, and we plan to include these into our training process in the near future.